EMG-MU/WAPPAC_docs/docs/index.md

 # WAPPAC Competition

 Welcome to the **WavePiston Passive Control (WAPPAC) competition** documentation.
-Use the sidebar to navigate through the sections below test.
+Use the sidebar to navigate through the sections below.

 ```{toctree}
 :maxdepth: 2